lenh0205/AspSample/Features/Observability/framework/SumoLogic.md

 | formatDate(_receiptTime, "yyyy-MM-dd") as date
 | parse regex field=_raw "Error occured.
 Exception: (?<message> \w.*)" nodrop
 | replace(message, /my custom error message: ([0-9A-Fa-f\-]{36})/, "my custom error message") as replaceMessage
+# in the message, find the sentence that satify the pattern and replace it
 | parse regex field=_raw "\[Error](?<otherMessage> \w.*)" nodrop
 | if (replaceMessage = "", otherMessage, replaceMessage) as consolidatedMessage
 | if (lenght(consolidatedMessage) > 100, substring(consolidatedMessage, 0, 100), consolidatedMessage) as finalMessage